MicrosoftDocs/customer-voice/cv-docs/create-multilingual-survey.md

 # Create a multilingual survey

 A survey created in Dynamics 365 Customer Voice can be translated to multiple languages.
 After you set up the translations for the survey, respondents can take the survey in the language of their choice.
-This helps you increase your customer base by presenting the survey in a respondent's preferred language.<!--note from editor: Suggested.--> A survey having translations in multiple languages is known as a *multilingual survey*.
+This helps you increase your customer base by presenting the survey in a respondent's preferred language.
+A survey having translations in multiple languages is known as a *multilingual survey*.

-To create a multilingual survey, you must first add the languages and then add translations for each language you added.<!--note from editor: Suggested.
-If you don't like, it should be "for each of the added languages."-->
+To create a multilingual survey, you must first add the languages and then add translations for each language you added.

 When you create a multilingual survey, you can let respondents choose their preferred language from the language selector in the upper-right corner of the survey.
 Alternatively, you can restrict them from changing the language of the survey.
-More information: [Restrict respondents from changing the survey language](#restrict-respondents-to-change-survey-language)<!--note from editor: Suggested, here and throughout.
-"Restrict to" evokes the sense of "restrict" as "confine within physical limits."-->
+More information: [Restrict respondents from changing the survey language](#restrict-respondents-to-change-survey-language)

 ![Select a language for the survey.](media/select-survey-lang.png "Select a language for the survey")